 As everyone brings out Otis, Cruz goes with him and sees the severe burns that he's suffered.
 Back at Med, everyone awaited word about Otis until Boden confronted a nurse who gave the worst news: Otis died.
 But we see one of the most emotional moments so far, as Cruz tells Otis that it's okay to go and that he hopes he would save a spot for him, too, until Otis opens his eyes and speaks in Russian and quickly dies.

 We jump three months later; the firehouse is still mourning the loss of Otis.
-Cruz is trying to find meaning and figure out what Otis said.
+Cruz is trying to find meaning in what Otis said.
 Toasey is under review for the decision-making that got him worried.
 Still, Boden took the blame from him as he decided to bring Brett and Foster into the warehouse, but it was still not going to take the pain of losing a firefighter away.

 Brett is now in Floweton; she's just got her cast off on her arm and gets the job as a full-time EMT at the local fire station.
 But there's an issue: being in a small town, she knows someone from her past who is married to one of the firefighters.
 The Chaplain offers her a solution of not working but working as the Chaplain's wife, who does work.
 I'm not seeing this last too long, as she will miss Chicago.